-S. Life, Liberty and Liability in the Digital Millenium (Secondary Liability and the Internet)
+S. Intellectual Property in the Digital Age (Secondary Liability and the Internet)

 Students' grades will be based upon class participation (which includes a short in-class presentation on a topic of the student's selection) and a final paper.

 Prior intellectual property or technology law courses are not required.
 Students who have taken L9323, S. Life, Liberty & Liability in the Digital Millennium, may not enroll in this course.